jazoza/architecturality/README.md

 ## 04. talking back, twitter interactions
 Using the corpus of collected tweets to tweet back to the community.
 Tweeting "back" means using screen names and hashtags that are characteristic to this loosely defined community.
 Observing the interactions.

+## 05. hypthesizing the question

-## 05. multitude of bots. interactions
+## 06. multitude of bots. interactions

 --

 Chair for Architectural Theory and Philosophy of Technics, Institute For Architectural Sciences, TU Vienna.